eoBattisti/proj-open-weather-api/README.md

 - Redis

 You can check the architecture of the project below to see how the techologies are used and communicate with each other.

+## Prerequisites
+- Docker
+- Docker Compose
+- To run some scripts you will need to install the `build-essentials` package.

 ## Infrastructure
 ![Architecure](./assets/architecture.png)